dcwatson/dorm/README.md

 [![Build Status](https://travis-ci.org/dcwatson/dorm.svg?branch=master)](https://travis-ci.org/dcwatson/dorm)

 A small SQLite ORM for Python 3.
-You probably shouldn't use this, but if you want to anyway, look at the [tests](https://github.com/dcwatson/dorm/blob/master/tests.py) for how to do so.
+You probably shouldn't use this, but if you want to anyway, `pip install dorm` and look at the [tests](https://github.com/dcwatson/dorm/blob/master/tests.py) for how to do so.

 ## Migrations